Trump's second impeachment trial: How it could play out

 Former President Donald Trump's historic second impeachment trial in the Senate starts Tuesday.
 It's a proceeding that's unprecedented in every way imaginable.

 Before Trump left office last month, the House of Representatives impeached him on Jan.
 13, charging him with inciting an insurrection at the US Capitol the week before.
-During the trial, senators will sit in judgment of the former president and vote to convict or acquit him.
+During the trial, senators will sit in judgment of the former president and vote to convict or acquit him (here's how to watch the impeachment trial).

 Congress is treading on new ground.
 No president has been impeached twice.
 What's more, no president has been tried by the Senate after he has left office.
 That question of whether a president no longer in office can be tried for impeachment is a huge issue that divides constitutional scholars over what is legally permissible.